 Interest on college loans can be deducted as an adjustment to income, so you get a benefit even if you claim the standard deduction rather than itemizing deductions on your return.
 To qualify for the write off, the debt had to be incurred to pay higher education expenses for you, your spouse or your dependent.
 Up to $2,500 of such interest can be deducted, but this tax-saver—like so many others—is phased out at higher income levels.

 This deduction is allowed for kindergarten through 12th grade teachers for what they spend for classroom supplies.
 This is an “adjustment to income,” which means you get this benefit even if you claim the standard deduction rather than itemizing.

 This credit is for low-income taxpayers age 65 or older at the end of the year, or those who are retired on permanent and total disability.
 Relatively few taxpayers qualify for this credit.

 The fastest way to get your tax return (or a request for an extension of time to file) to the IRS (and state revenue office).

-Residential Energy Efficient Property Credit: This tax credit helps taxpayers pay for qualified residential alternative energy equipment, such as solar hot water heaters, solar electricity equipment and wind turbines.
-The credit, which runs through 2016, is 30 percent of the cost of qualified property.
-There is no cap on the amount of credit available, except for fuel cell property.
+Residential Energy Efficient Property Credit: This tax credit helps taxpayers pay for qualified residential alternative energy equipment, such as solar hot water heaters, solar electricity equipment The credit, which runs through 2021, is 30 percent of the cost of qualified property through 2019, 26 percent in 2020, and 22 percent in 2021.
+There is no cap on the amount of credit available.
 Generally, you may include labor costs when figuring the credit and you can carry forward any unused portions of this credit.
 Qualifying equipment must have been installed on or in connection with your home located in the United States; fuel cell property qualifies only when installed on or in connection with your main home located in the United States.

 A tax preparer who, by virtue of passing a tough IRS test or prior IRS work experience, can represent clients at IRS audits and appeals.